 Sado is Japan's 6th largest island - after the country's four main islands (Honshu, Hokkaido, Shikoku, Kyushu) and Okinawa.
-The island belongs to the Niigata Prefecture (Chubu region).
-Its rich history and calm rural atmosphere make Sado Island one of the best tourist destinations found in Niigata Prefecture.
-The island features several historical ruins and temples, and offers possibilities for a variety of outdoor activitiesand fresh local food.
+Its rich history and rural lifestyle ranks it among Niigata's most popular tourism travel and leisure destinations.
+The island features several historical ruins and temples, offers various outdoor activities and fresh food.

-Sado Island is popular as the major breeding area for Japanese crested ibis.
-The last Japan-born Japanese crested ibis died in captivity on the island in 2003.
-Currently, birds from China are bred in a captive program in Niibo area's facility, and since 2008 have been released.
+Sado Island is Japan's main breeding area for crested ibis (Nipponia nippon, aka Toki).
+The last Japan-born bird died in captivity in 2003.
+Currently, birds from China are bred in Niibo area's facility, and in 2008 were released.
+Island's main tourist sights include:

 - Myosen-ji: a temple with a 5-storied pagoda located several kilometers east of Mano.
 Its pagoda was built by 2 generations of carpenters - it took 30 years to complete (1825).